KovaaK/SensitivityMatcher/README.md

 ![Screenshot 1](https://i.redd.it/zt2a1a1yzyf11.png)
 # Sensitivity Matcher

-Lets you match your mouse sensitivity between any 3D games directly, rendering paywalled calculators obsolete.
+Lets you match your mouse sensitivity between any 3D games precisely rendering paywalled calculators obsolete.
 [Download link.](https://github.com/KovaaK/SensitivityMatcher/releases/latest)

 Run the script, then: